tlaplus/vscode-tlaplus/CONTRIBUTING.md

 Names of files and subdirectories are usually self-descriptive.
 Here're the most interesting ones:

 - `src/main.ts` &mdash; This is the starting point of the extension.
 It sets things up when the extension is loaded.
+- `src/main.browser.ts` &mdash; Starting point for the extension in a browser environment.
 - `src/tla2tools.ts` &mdash; All calls to `tla2tools.jar` go through methods from this file.
 - `src/checkResultView.ts` &mdash; The main functions that are responsible for interaction between the main extension code and the Check Result View panel.
 - `src/commands/` &mdash; This directory contains implementation of all the [VS Code commands](https://code.visualstudio.com/api/extension-guides/command) that the extension provides.